jbukuts/nextjs-carbon-doc-template/content/labs/testing/image-test.md

 To _"cheat"_ this limitation, when running a development instance of the server a symlink is created within the `public` directory to point to the top-level content folder.
 This bridges the gap and allows relative paths to be used in the Markdown content.

 Then when building out static assets this symlink is removed to decrease the size of the total assets.
-This is fine given the custom remark plugin `remark-img` that's used when compiling MDX will convert any relative image links to point to their absolute URL counterparts within the GitHub repository.
+This is fine as a custom image loader has also been added so that relative image links are transformed to point to their remote counterparts in the GitHub repository.

+> For more info on this check the `images` configuration in `next.config.mjs` as well as the loader logic itself in `./src/lib/image-loader.ts`.

 Both the creation and deletion of the symlinks are instrumented as some simple Node scripts (`create_symlink.mjs` and `remove_symlink.mjs`) contained within the top-level `bin` folder.
 They are run as the first steps of `npm run dev` and `npm run build` respectively.